ENSL/NS/README.md

 - Widescreen support
 - AI upscaled model textures can be turned on with the "Use High Definition models" HL video option
 - Many FPS-dependent bugs fixed, including jetpack acceleration, so the game can now be fairly played at 200+ FPS
-- Quake-style queued jumping to make bunnyhopping more accessible (server adjustable via sv_jumpmode)
+- Quake-style queued jumping to make bunnyhopping more accessible
 - The shotgun and grenade launcher have been reworked to fix reload bugs and animate better
 - The "pistol script" is now a standard feature as a toggleable binary trigger
 - Weapon reloads are now predicted on the client